BradGreig/LEGO-analysis/docs/index.md

 To investigate whether LEGO has gotten more expensive over time, we need to calculate our chosen metrics as a function of LEGO set release year.
 As outlined earlier, I chose the price per piece (PPP) and price per weight in grams (PPW) as the two metrics for completeness.
 Although, remember that the PPW is the better metric.

 <img src="https://github.com/BradGreig/LEGO-analysis/blob/main/data/PPP_per_year.png?raw=true" alt="PPP over time" width="465"/> <img src="https://github.com/BradGreig/LEGO-analysis/blob/main/data/PPW_per_year.png?raw=true" alt="PPW over time" width="465"/>
-*<small>Evolution in the the price per piece (PPP) or the price per weight in grams (PPW) determined over 35 years of LEGO pricing information.
+*<small>Evolution in the price per piece (PPP) or the price per weight in grams (PPW) determined over 35 years of LEGO pricing information.
 The solid black curve is the determine PPP or PPW whereas the dashed black curve is corrected for historical inflation.</small>*

 Above, the two solid black curves are the mean PPP and PPW as a function of year for the 35 years of LEGO pricing information that I selected.
 Using the raw data, the price per piece (left panel) is fairly stable over time.
 For the price per weight (right panel) there is a very slight increase over 35 years, but nothing overly substantial.
+For example, between 2010 and 2024 the PPW has increased 10 \%.
+For a 1kg set, that would correspond to an increase of only $10 from $100 to $110.
+Insignificant compared to inflation which we will see next.

 However, using the raw pricing data over 35 years is not a true representation of the story.
 We need to take into account inflation, adjusting the price of LEGO over the years to account for the increase of goods and services over time.
 To estimate the impact of inflation I have chosen to use historical median weekly salary data.
 The reason for using this is that the cost of LEGO relative to salary data to me is a better representation of how expensive something is.
 That is, a $100 set in 1990 is a bigger hit to the hip pocket than a $100 set in 2024 owing to the increase in weekly salaries over 35 years (which are supposed to grow in proportion to inflation).